temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 In a Temporal Application, Activities are where you execute [non-deterministic](https://docs.temporal.io/workflows#deterministic-constraints) code or perform operations that may fail, such as API requests or database calls.
 Your Workflow Definitions call Activities and process the results.
 Complex Temporal Applications have Workflows that invoke many Activities, using the results of one Activity to execute another.

+For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string as input and uses it to create a new string as output, which is then returned to the Workflow.
+This will let you see how Workflows and Activities work together without building something complicated.

 With the Temporal Java SDK, you define Activities similarly to how you define Workflows: using an interface and an implementation.

 Create the file `HelloWorldActivity.java` in `app/src/main/java/helloworldapp/` and add the following code to define the `HelloWorldActivity` interface: